|

 Reality.

-Know that silence - which is the perfect knowledge
+Know that silence which is the perfect

-alone is the glorious supreme word
+rejected alone is the glorious Supreme word

 [paravak].